felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 {{< figure src="/img/enumeration.jpg" position="center" caption="" >}}

-## Tip 7: Use your book's margins to write ideas
+## Tip 8: Use your book's margins and blank pages to write ideas

 If reading a certain paragraph triggers a light bulb in your mind or makes you pause and wonder about a specific question, I recommend that